-That’s where low doc home loans come in.
-A low-doc home loan makes it easier for self-employed applicants to borrow money without providing proof of income.
-But if you need finance to build a new home rather than buy an established property, you’ll need to apply for a low doc construction loan.
+A low doc loan makes it easier for self-employed home loan applicants to borrow money without providing proof of income.
+If you want finance to build a new home, you'll need a low doc construction loan.
 Here's how its works and how to boost your chances of being approved for a loan.

 What is a low doc construction loan?

-A construction loan is a mortgage specifically designed to suit the needs of borrowers who need to access funds to build a new home.
-They can also be used to fund major home renovation projects and knockdown-rebuilds.
+A construction loan is a mortgage designed for borrowers who want funds to build a new home.
+It can be used to fund major home renovation projects and knockdown-rebuilds.

 While construction loans are available for ordinary borrowers, low doc construction loans are designed for self-employed people and others who can't provide the usual proof of income.